bleroy/3d-junkyard/Docs/how-to-sell-decent-keyboards.md

 site, that's great too.

-Of course, you'll need to stock parts and supplies, some of which you can acquire as you handle order, some you'll need to have an inventory of, for example because buying in larger quantities is going to save you money.
+Of course, you'll need to stock parts and supplies, some of which you can acquire as you handle orders, some you'll need to have an inventory of, for example because buying in larger quantities is going to save you money.

 Depending on the quantities you order, you may be able to negotiate deals with suppliers.
 In most places, businesses can waive the sales tax on the supplies they use to manufacture goods.
 Consult your local government to obtain the relevant forms and procedures.
+Contact each supplier to ask them to setup your account so taxes are waived.

 Finally, some parts are 3D-printed, so you'll need access to a 3D printer, or to have those parts printed, for example by JLCPCB.

-Optionally, a vinyl cutter can be used to make console key stickers for XE keyboards.
+You'll need access to a vinyl cutter to make console key stickers.

 ### Parts and supplies